Yanwords/dlinferdocker/README.md

 Each project will have a corresponding json file.
 Actually, the JSON files used in our experiment are provided.
 This process may spend a few days.

-**Using the dataset in Zenodo, Users don't need to spend a few days to infer types and extract slicing repeatly.
-So users can ignore the above steps.**

-#### Step 2: Static Slicing Feature Collection
 ```python get_txt_resp_dynamic.py``` ```python get_txt_resp_dynamic.py``` to maintain only variables, types and slices in txt files
 for projects in "../data_dynamic/dynamic/" and in "../data_dynamic/static/".
 #### Step 3: Code Slicing Embedding